bladesaunterer/KBOS/README.md

 # Kill Bluetooth On Sleep (KBOS)
 Tired of your bluetooth headphones pairing with a MacOs computer you thought was asleep ?
 This fixes that

-KBOS uses `sleepwatcher` and `Blueutil` to turn off bluetooth when your mac falls asleep, then turns it back on when the computer is woken up.
+KBOS uses `sleepwatcher` and `Blueutil` to disconnect your bluetooth audio device when your mac falls asleep.

 ## Prerequisites
 KBOS requires [Homebrew](https://brew.sh/) which is used to install the following packages: